bschouteten/bschouteten.github.io/_posts/2024-24-01-Coroutines-in-verilator.md

 ```

-Running this function we would expect that our coroutine is started and then yields with the value of 1, where our main routine takes over and prints the value of the first yield.
-Following this the coroutine is resumed again and it will suspend with the value of 2.
-At last main takes over again and prints out the value, resuming the coroutine for the last time and printing the return value.
-This is also our first example which shows the power and especially the readines of a coroutine.
+If we look into our coroutine we can see that it starts, then we suspend the operation by calling `co_yield` and passing in the value of 1.
+So our coroutine is now suspended and it's internal value is set to 1.
+Due that our coroutine is suspended the main function is running again and it will get the value from the coroutine, print this out and resume the coroutine.
+The same thing happens again, now only with the value of 2.
+At the end it returns with `co_return` as we have seen previously.

 Trace of the simple co_yield example:
 [INFO] Get coroutine return object\